-Hugo HerbelinResearcher at INRIA, Rocquencourt-Paris, π r2 team, within the PPS lab
+Hugo HerbelinResearcher at INRIA, Rocquencourt-Paris, π r2 team, within the PPS group of the IRIF lab

 E-mail: Hugo.Herbelin at inria.fr